gesturelabs/a3cp/docs/dev/DEPLOYMENT.md

 # A3CP Deployment: Essential Service Commands

-These are the three main commands for managing the A3CP deployment services:
+These are the core commands for managing the A3CP deployment services.

-1. Restart Gunicorn (Django app server)
+1. Restart FastAPI UI App (Uvicorn via systemd)
 --------------------------------------------------
-sudo systemctl restart a3cp-gunicorn
+sudo systemctl restart a3cp-fastapi-ui

 Use this when:
-- You change Python code (e.g., views.py, models.py, settings.py)
+- You change Python code in the UI app (e.g., route handlers, templates)
-- You install new Python packages
+- You install or update Python packages used by the UI
-- You want to restart the Django app without rebooting the server
+- You want to restart the FastAPI UI app without rebooting the server

-2. Check Gunicorn Status
+2. Check UI App Status
 --------------------------------------------------
-systemctl status a3cp-gunicorn
+systemctl status a3cp-fastapi-ui

 Use this to:
-- See if the Django app server is running
+- See if the FastAPI UI app is running
-- Check for errors or recent logs from Gunicorn
+- Check for errors or recent logs
-- Verify that a restart was successful
+- Confirm that a restart was successful

 3. Restart Nginx (Web server / reverse proxy)
 --------------------------------------------------